 An example of a clean multivitamin is our KidStar™ StarMulti™.
 Our chewable multivitamin StarMulti™ uses the most bioavailable form of nutrients ensuring proper absorption.
 StarMulti™ is coloured with spirulina, flavoured with natural berries, sweetened with xylitol (which has been shown to remineralize dental cavities), and is free from unnecessary fillers.

 Check with your doctor or pediatrician to find out if your child is iron deficient or anemic.
 If your child is iron deficient and refuses to eat good sources of iron, choose a high-quality iron supplement that is easy on your child’s tummy (read more about how children become iron deficient).
 Iron supplements come in several different forms, including kid-friendly chewable tablets or liquid.
 A liquid iron supplement can be easily mixed into other foods, such as yogurt and smoothies.
-Our BioFe™ Pure Iron is micronized and microencapsulated in sunflower oil, which improves iron absorption in the presence of competing substances like calcium.
+Our BioFe™ Pure Iron is micronized which improves iron absorption.
 Unlike many other iron supplements, this special formula prevents constipation and protects tooth enamel from turning grey.

 Healthy fats, protein, vitamins and minerals are all essential for a child’s growing brain and body.
 Too little of any of these nutrients can lead to a whole host of health and behaviour problems, including:

 |Nutrient||Symptoms of Deficiency|

 |Beta Carotene||Beta carotene transforms into vitamin A in the body.
 Increased infections, exercise-induced asthma, psoriasis, eczema, visual problems, dry eyes, night blindness.|